godaddy/terminus/README.md

   onSendFailureDuringShutdown,     // [optional] called before sending each 503 during shutdowns

   // both
-  logger                           // [optional] logger function to be called with errors };
+  logger                           // [optional] logger function to be called with errors.
+Example logger call: ('error happened during shutdown', error).
+See terminus.js for more details.
+};

 createTerminus(server, options);